FORM ADV PART 2A

 RBC generally does not charge its advisor Clients separately for custody services but is compensated by account holders through commissions and other transaction-related or asset-based fees for securities trades that are executed through the broker-dealer or that settle into the broker-dealer’s accounts (i.e., transactions fees are charged for certain no-load mutual funds, commissions are charged for individual equity and debt securities transactions).
 Axos charges its advisor Clients 5bps for custody services.

 The factors considered by IAIM when making a recommendation are the broker-dealer’s ability to provide professional services, our experience with the broker-dealer, the broker-dealer’s reputation, and the broker-dealer’s quality of execution services and costs of such services, among other factors.
 However, our recommendation of IAA creates a significant conflict of interest because the receipt of additional compensation creates a strong incentive for IAIM to continue recommending IAA.

 Under our TPAM Program, the TPAM is responsible for determining best execution and typically predetermines the broker-dealer relationship as should be detailed in the TPAM’s disclosure documents and agreements, which should be carefully reviewed by Clients.

 IAIM does not receive Client referrals as an incentive to use IAA or any other brokerage to hold Client assets, and with the exception of the TPAM Program, IAIM does not permit a Client to direct brokerage.

 Each Advisor is responsible for reviewing accounts assigned to him or her.
-Supervisory account reviews are conducted periodically by the Chief Compliance Officer or his/her designee.
+Accounts are reviewed prior to the account being established.
+Supervisory account reviews are conducted periodically by the compliance department.